mariamelfar/Hotel-Bookings_GTC_Project1/README.md

 Hotel Bookings Data Cleaning

-This repository contains a Jupyter Notebook focused on cleaning and preparing a hotel bookings dataset for analysis.
-The notebook walks through common data cleaning steps to transform raw data into a structured, reliable format.
+This repository contains a Jupyter Notebook dedicated to cleaning and transforming a hotel bookings dataset into a structured format suitable for analysis and modeling.

-🔹 Main Features
+🔹 Dataset Overview

+Original dataset: 119,390 rows × 32 columns

+After cleaning & processing:

+Train shape: (69,916 × 86)

+Test shape: (17,480 × 86)

+🔹 Cleaning & Processing Steps

+Removed duplicates and irrelevant features

-Handling missing values and duplicates
+Handled missing values and inconsistent data

-Correcting inconsistent data entries

-Standardizing column formats and data types
+Standardized column formats and data types

-Removing irrelevant or redundant features

-Exporting a clean dataset for analysis or modeling
+Reduced and restructured dataset into train/test splits

+🔹 Feature Engineering

+New features were created to enrich the dataset, including:

+total_guests – combined count of adults, children, and babies

+total_nights – total nights stayed per booking

+stay_duration – length of stay in days

+is_family – flag for family-related bookings

+is_repeated_guest – indicator for guest loyalty

+date/time – structured booking and stay dates

+Guest_related – features describing group dynamics

+price – standardized cost-related feature

 🔹 Tech Stack